cwahn/efp-control/README.md

 WIP

 ## Tests
-EFP Control is tested with Catch2 with g++ and clang.
+EFP Math is tested with Catch2 with g++ and clang.

 ## Requirements
 Requires C++ 11 or later.